WordPress user tracking plugins

 WP Mail SMTP Email Deliverability illustration

 If your WordPress site isn’t sending email, WP Mail SMTP will fix that for you.
-But in addition to that, it gives you:
+But while WP Mail SMTP isn’t a full-fledged website visitor tracking software, it gives you valuable email tracking features including:

 Email Tracking